Estonia–Finland relations

 Estonia–Finland relations are the bilateral relations between Finland and Estonia.
 The independent Republic of Finland, established in 1917, and the independent Republic of Estonia, established in 1918, established diplomatic relations and formally recognised each other in 1920.
 Diplomatic relations between the two countries were interrupted during both World War II and the Cold War and officially restored on 29 August 1991.
 Finland has an embassy in Tallinn.
 Estonia has an embassy in Helsinki.

 Both countries are full members of the Council of the Baltic Sea States, Council of Europe, Joint Expeditionary Force, European Union, NATO and the Eurozone.
+Both countries share a border with Russia.

 Finland has given full support to Estonia's membership of the European Union.
 Estonia also has strongly supported Finland's NATO membership.

 The majority of languages in both countries are Finnic languages, as Finland's main language, Finnish, is related to Estonian, and there is and has been a certain feeling of kinship.
 76% of Finns have visited Estonia, and in 2004, 1.8 million Finns reported visiting Estonia.
 The excise tax on alcohol is lower in Estonia than in Finland, thus it is common to buy large volumes of alcohol when returning from Estonia: a study in 2014 indicated that 34% of alcohol sold in Estonia is bought by Finns.
 Finnish and Swedish investors are the largest foreign investors in Estonia.

 Both Finland and Estonia are members of the European Union, Schengen agreement and the Eurozone, freeing international travel and trade between the countries.
 Finland is Estonia's top import partner, accounting for over 15% total import value in 2012, as well as the second-greatest market for Estonia's exports after Sweden.

 Finland's government recognised Estonia's independence in 1920.
 In response to the Soviet invasion, diplomatic missions were de facto removed.
 However, when Estonia restored its independence, this "temporary obstruction" was resolved.
 During the restoration of Estonia's independence, Finland secretly contributed with significant economic aid and know-how under the cover of "cultural co-operation" in order to not upset the Soviet Union.
 Finland continues to contribute militarily, such as officers' training, and the provision of equipment.